Island hopping in the Canary Islands: the complete guide

 Breathtaking volcano at the Timanfaya National Park in Lanzarote

-To get to Fuerteventura, you need to catch the ferry from the port of Playa Blanca on the southern coast of the island.
-There are at least 20 daily crossings from Playa Blanca to the port of Corralejo in Fuerteventura.
-The sailing duration is really short, just 25-35 minutes, which makes it ideal for island hopping.
-Tickets to Fuerteventura from Lanzarote start at around €17.
+There are many ferries from Lanzarote to Fuerteventura, with regular departure from the port of Playa Blanca on the southern coast of the island.
+There are over 20 daily crossings from Playa Blanca to the port of Corralejo in Fuerteventura.
+The journey is really short, just 25-35 minutes, which makes it ideal for island hopping, while tickets on the Lanzarote - Fuerteventura ferries start at around €20.

-Tip: if you prefer to stay on the northern part of the island, you can catch a boat from Corralejo to the islet of Lobos, a destination of great natural beauty, just 15 minutes away from Fuerteventura.
+Tip: if you decide to stay on the northern part of the island, you can catch a boat from Corralejo to the islet of Lobos, a destination of great natural beauty, just 15 minutes away from Fuerteventura.

 The Morro Jable lighthouse in Fuerteventura, Spain